A sharp gradient estimate and $W^{2,q}$ regularity for the prescribed mean curvature equation in the Lorentz-Minkowski space: Introduction

-where $c>0$ depends only on $N$ and ${\bf I}_1^{|\mu|}(x,2R)$ is the truncated linear Riesz potential associated with the measure $\mu$ (see \cite[Section 1]{BA}, or \cite{KUM}).
+where $c>0$ depends only on $N$ and ${\mathrm{I}}_1^{|\mu|}(x,2R)$ is the truncated linear Riesz potential (see \cite[Section 1]{BA}, or \cite{KUM}).
 We also refer to \cite{KUM2013, KUM2014,Ming11,DM, KUM} for similar estimates for equations driven by the $p$-Laplacian (or more general operators).
 If this formal inversion of the divergence operator could be justified also for the singular operator appearing in \eqref{eq:BI2}, namely

 one would derive the estimate

 and therefore the norm of the gradient of the solution would stay away from $1$ as soon as $\rho\in L^s(\R^N)$ with $s<N$ and $\rho$ is locally $L^q(\R^N)$ for some $q>N$.
 A simple explicit example shows that the condition $\rho\in L_{loc}^q(\R^N)$ for some $q>N$ is sharp, see \cite{BIA}.
 It seems quite hard and unlikely to obtain the estimate \eqref{eq1:intro}, at least in a direct way.
 Indeed the mean curvature operator $\mathcal{Q}^-$ does not satisfy the growth and ellipticity conditions appearing in the so-called Nonlinear Calder\'on-Zygmund theory, see \cite[(1.2)]{DM, KUM} or \cite[(4.9)]{MING}.
 Roughly speaking, the Nonlinear Calder\'on-Zygmund theory is modelled around the $p$-Laplacian as reference operator, which is singular or degenerate as the gradient of $u$ is zero, a point, but $\mathcal{Q}^-$ is singular as the gradient lies on the unit sphere, so from the structural point of view they are clearly distinct operators.